The real world isn't divided into subjects. Our brains aren't either. Curriculum should help students draw connections.

 Students are often reluctant or unable to transfer knowledge across subject areas or to use knowledge from one subject area to help them solve new problems in other areas.
 In actuality, math and science go hand-in-hand, and social studies can never be understood without reading authentic documents and literature from different time periods and perspectives.
 With interdisciplinary instruction, the subject areas are woven together and explored through an overarching theme or concept.
-In real life we are not able to isolate math into 45 minutes of our day.
-Instead, we use math to help us solve everyday problems in the kitchen, in the garden, and for many of us at our jobs.
+In real life, we are not able to isolate math into 45 minutes of our day.
+Instead, we use math to help us solve everyday problems in the kitchen, in the garden, and for many of us, at our jobs.

-With Moving Beyond the Page, students learn about patterns in math, science, social studies, and even literature.
+With Moving Beyond the Page, for example, students learn about patterns in math, science, social studies, and even literature.
 Because of this, they are much more likely to "see" these patterns when they encounter new situations.
 Since students study patterns across subject areas, they are able to make connections and understand that patterns can be found in many areas of their lives.